itcarroll/basic-R-lesson/docs/_slides/environment.md

 The environment is dynamic, but under your control!

-- Variables do not persist between sessions (unless loaded from .Rdata)
+- Variables do not persist between sessions (unless loaded from .Rdata 😢)
 - Variables only change their value on re-assignment